gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 In the above scenario the total amount of machines we could have is 30.
 The `limit` of total machines (building and idle) can be 40.
-We can have 10 idle machines but the `concurrent` builds are 20.
-So in total we can have 20 concurrent machines running builds and 10 idle, summing up to 30.
+We can have 10 idle machines but the `concurrent` jobs are 20.
+So in total we can have 20 concurrent machines running jobs and 10 idle, summing up to 30.

 But what happens if the `limit` is less than the total amount of machines that could be created?
 The example below explains that case: